teddygroves/notes_template/README.md

 to publish the website using GitHub Pages.

 - Select the `gh-pages` branch as the source for the GitHub Pages site (currently step 7)
+- add the deployed url to your "About" on the right sight of the repository